 Troubleshoot Slow DNF Downloads on Fedora

-DNF Still Shows the Default Values
+DNF Still Shows Default Values on Fedora

 If DNF still behaves like nothing changed, check the active main configuration first instead of reopening the file: